Dominique Dalcan: History

 Dominique Dalcan spent his childhood and adolescence in Noisy-le-Grand, a suburb of Paris.
 He receives no real musical education.
 However, he began composing pieces on the piano as an autodidact, then worked for a while with the Rennes-based group Complot Bronswick.
 He is influenced by the composers Harold Budd and Brian Eno.

 In 1992 he released his first album Entre l'étoile & le carré on Crammed Discs.
 He made his first concert at the Transmusicales festival in Rennes in 1991.
 His collaboration with Marc Hollander, the founder of this Belgian label, will last a decade.
 The album is described as a "miracle" of pop music.
 Dalcan is considered as a precursor of the new pop song made in France by mixing electronic and acoustic music.

 In 1994, Dominique returns with the album Cannibale from which are extracted Le danseur de Java and Brian.
-The album is influenced by Anglo-Saxon orchestrations.
+The album is influenced by orchestrations from Anglophone music.
 He surrounds himself with the arranger David Whitaker and the musician Bertrand Burgalat.
 When the album was released, Dominique went on a tour in France with various groups and ended up on the main stage of the Francofolies festival in La Rochelle in 1995.